genie-team/graphql-genie/docs/GraphQLGenieAPI.md

 **defaultTypename** - Optional.

-Must be provided if every object in data does not have a `__typename` property
+Must be provided if every object in data does not have a `__typename` property or ids with the typename encoded

 **context** - Optional.

 Context object that will be sent to input/output hooks, may be needed if using the authentication plugin

+**conditions** - Optional.

+Conditions can be used to only update records if they are met.
+The argument is an array of objects.
+Each object must have an id property which is either an id or string of ids.
+It must also have a conditions property which matches the [where argument](https://github.com/genie-team/graphql-genie/blob/master/docs/queries.md#where-argument) of the type of the object.

 ---